michael-lazar/rtv/README.rst

 ======================
 Reddit Terminal Viewer
 ======================
-**Reddit Terminal Viewer (RTV)** is a python application that enables browsing content from Reddit (www.reddit.com) in a terminal window.
+**Reddit Terminal Viewer (RTV)** is a lightweight browser for Reddit (www.reddit.com) built into a terminal window.
-RTV utilizes the **curses** library and is compatible with a large range of terminals.
+RTV is built in Python and utilizes the **curses** library.
+It is compatible with a large range of terminal emulators on Linux and OSX systems.

 ------------
 Installation